Abolfazl-Younesi/task_generation/README.md

         - `target_utilization`: Total utilization to reach.
     - Returns:
         - `task_sets`: List of task sets generated.
+    - Tags: task sets, computation time, slack time, delay, target utilization

 5. `taskset_generation.py`:
     - Description: Generates task sets based on provided task utilization and period sets.
     - Args:
         - `utilizations`: The list of task utilization sets.
         - `periods`: The list of task period sets.
+        - `filename`: The name of the CSV file to save the results in.
+    - Returns:
+        - For the provided example, it returns:

+            ```
+            [[(3.0, 20), (20.0, 50), (8.0, 13), (10.0, 80), (8.0, 23)],
+             [(10.0, 110), (123.0,320), (14.0, 80), (50.0,150), (5.0, 10)]]
+            ```
+    - Tags: task sets, task utilization, period sets

+6. `uunifast.py`:
+    - Description: Implements the UUniFast and UUniFast-Discard algorithms for generating task utilizations on uniprocessor and multiprocessor architectures.
+    - Args:
+        - `n`: The number of tasks in a task set.
+        - `u`: Total utilization of the task set.
+        - `nsets`: Number of sets to generate.
+        - `filename`: Name of the CSV file to save the results.
+    - Returns `nsets` of `n` task utilizations.
+    - Tags: task utilizations, UUniFast, UUniFast-Discard

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

+## License

+This project is licensed under the [MIT License](LICENSE).
         - `filename`: The name of the CSV file to save the results in.
     - Returns:
         - For the provided example, it returns: